For your customers

 By use case

-Find out what chatbots are and how they can take your
+Find out what chatbots are and how they can help

 In its simplest form, chatbots can be programmed to answer specific, frequently asked questions, offering an easy way to engage with visitors.
 On the other hand, Artificial Intelligence (AI) - powered chatbots can learn from user behavior and previous agent interactions to predict visitor behavior and offer relevant information.
 Using chatbots can help automate interactions and offer instant accessibility across sales, marketing, and customer service functions.